mfeckie/ember-cli-indexeddb-wrapper/README.md

 ## Contributions

 Contributions for bug fixes are welcome with tests and documentation.
-Please reach out to me if your are thinking about adding a feature before sending a pull request.
-This reduces the likelihood of doing work that won't be merged, though if you're forking for your own project then of course knock yourself out and go crazy!
+Please reach out to me if you're thinking about adding a feature before sending a pull request.
+This reduces the likelihood of doing work that won't be merged.
+If you're forking for your own project then of course knock yourself out and go crazy!

 If you want to make a suggestion, please open an issue on Github.